 Why the disconnect?

-In this article, we'll explore why employee recognition is so crucial to improving retention.
+In this article, we'll explore why employee recognition is so crucial to improving retention, as well as some eye-opening employee recognition statistics .
 Then, we'll share five tips you can use today to build a strong culture of recognition and reduce turnover.
 Let's get started!

 The link between employee recognition and reduced turnover

 Gone are the days when an employee would hold the same job for 20, 30, or even 40 years.
 Decades ago, companies could expect, barring some kind of mishap or tragedy, to retain workers for very long periods.
 The job landscape is different today.

 - Total employee turnover in the U.S. has steadily risen over the last few years from 15.1% in 2013 to 19.3% in 2018.

 - The modern worker, on average, only stays with a company for 4.2 years and will change jobs about 12 times in their life.

 - Depending on the position, employee turnover can cost companies between 16% to 213% of the departing team member's annual salary.
 You can estimate what turnover costs your organization using our Cost of Turnover Calculator.

 For organizations without a plan, these numbers can be a shock!